 5. Make your dining reservations 6 months out.
 A lot of the unique and character dining experiences do get fully booked quickly.
 Restaurants that book the fastest are Be Our Guest, California Grill, Crystal Palace, O’hanas, and Cinderella’s Royal Table.

 6. Make your Fastpass Reservations at your 60 or 30 window.
-Popular and newer rides such a Mine Train and Frozen Ever After go quickly.
+Popular and newer rides such a Mine Train, Flight of Passage, and Frozen Ever After go quickly.

 10. Pay for your trip and souvenirs with discounted Disney Gift cards.
 Some places to consider are Target using the RedCard, grocery stores with fuel perks, Sam’s Club and Costco.